Did you know that the highest mountain in Europe is located in Russia? In this post, you’ll discover the ultimate list of Mount Elbrus facts.

 The last eruption took place nearly 2000 years ago in the year 50 A.D.
-Right now, the mountain has a permanent icecap which feeds about 22 glaciers who in turn feed three major rivers, the Baksan, Kuban, and Malka Rivers.
+Right now, the mountain has a permanent icecap that feeds about 22 huge glaciers who in turn feed three major rivers, the Baksan, Kuban, and Malka Rivers.

 3. It’s one of the most prominent mountains in the world

 One of the most interesting Mount Elbrus facts is that it’s the tenth-most prominent peak in the world.
 The prominence of a peak is determined by the distance of the closest route from the nearest highest peak.

 This term is also referred to as the “topographic prominence.”

 4. Mount Elbrus has two summit of about the same height